veeplay/docs/docs/video-guides/how-video-streaming-works.md

 > Video streaming fixes the issues with progressive downloads.

 :::note
 We've simplified things for this representation.
 In real life, at least an audio track would also be included in the playlist and downloaded separately.
-Subtitle tracks or alternate audio might also be included - the player could then allow the user to choose to change the audio to another language or display any of the available subtitles.
+Subtitle tracks or alternate audio might also be included, enabling the user to change the audio to another language or display any of the available subtitles.
 :::

 ## Live Broadcast Streaming